docker/docs/docker-cloud/migration/cloud-to-swarm.md

 Configuring a swarm cluster of Docker CE nodes involves the following high-level steps:

-- Deploy nodes and install Docker CE.
+1. Deploy nodes and install Docker CE.
-- Initialize swarm mode (which creates one manager).
+2. Initialize swarm mode (which creates one manager).
-- Add manager nodes (for HA). **[optional]**
+3.  _[optional] Add manager nodes (for HA)._
-- Add worker nodes.
+4. Add worker nodes.

-In this demo, we build a swarm cluster with three nodes (one manager, two workers), but you can add extra.
+In this demo, we build a swarm cluster with three nodes (one manager and two workers), but you can add extra of both.
 For manager HA, create a minimum of three manager nodes.
 You can add as many workers as you like.

 1. Deploy three (or optionally more) nodes and install the latest version of [Docker CE](https://docs.docker.com/install/){: target="_blank" class="_"} on each.